w3f/w3f-education/docs/Rust/section2/safe-math.md

 Small things like adding or subtracting numbers can present some novel scenarios.
-As our runtime should _never_ panic; this includes eliminating the possibility of integer overflows, converting between number types, or even handling 'currency' math.
+As our runtime should _never_ panic; this includes eliminating the possibility of integer overflows, converting between number types, or even handling floating point usage with fixed point arithmetic to mitigate issues that they can present.

 :::tip To follow along, you can use `sp_arithmetic`